ERP Integration for Fintech and SaaS: Connecting QuickBooks, NetSuite, and Sage the Smart Way

 Integration typically handles VAT calculations, multi-currency invoicing, and country-specific compliance requirements.
 The API design is modern compared to legacy ERPs, with consistent JSON responses and clear documentation.

-The limitation is market fragmentation.
-Sage 50, Sage 100, and Sage X3 each have different API capabilities.
+The limitation across the Sage family is product fragmentation.
+Sage 50, Sage 100, Sage Intacct, and Sage X3 each have different API capabilities.
 What works for Sage Business Cloud won't necessarily work for on-premise Sage installations, requiring multiple integration approaches for full market coverage.

 Data silos persist even with API access.
 Customer data in the CRM doesn't match vendor records in the ERP.
 Product SKUs differ between systems.
 Without a unified data model, you're building point-to-point connections that break when business logic changes.